trychlos/pwix-i18n/README.md

     An array of the languages to be displayed as dropdown items, defaulting to the single default language (`[ 'en' ]`).

-    The provided array should at least include the default `PI_DEFAULT_LANGUAGE` language.
+    The provided array should at least include the default `pwixI18n.C.Defaults.language` language.

 - `buttonFlag`